canonical/ubuntu-pro-for-wsl/docs/wsl-pro-service-command-line-reference.md

-The WSL Pro Service is the component that runs on each guest Ubuntu distro.
+The Windows Agent is the component that runs on the host Windows machine.

 ## Usage